ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Added a KDC sub-resource for group members to upload a new public key.

 * Possible group rekeying following an individual Key Renewal Request.

+* Added new IANA Registry for CBOR values to abbreviate role identifiers.

 * Clarified meaning of requirement REQ3.